Cretezy/Noderize/docs/docs/features-flow.md

 [Flow](https://flow.org/) is a static type checker that adds types to JavaScript.

-Flow is built-in to Noderize, you simply have to add the `flow-bin` command to your project to start using it:
+Flow is built-in to Noderize.
+You simply have to add the `flow-bin` command to your project to start using it:

 ```bash
 yarn add -D flow-bin